 In the days and weeks following the Box Flat mine disaster, thousands attended the funerals for each of the deceased in various churches and buildings around Ipswich, but a service for all those killed in the accident, which saw local, state and federal representatives, the Queensland Governor, and about 150 miners, including the survivors, was held outdoors, smoke still billowing from the destroyed mine.

 In 2012, on the 40th anniversary of the disaster, family and friends of the deceased again gathered to commemorate the tragedy, still a raw wound for many.
 As Ipswich Mayor Paul Pisasale highlighted, as stated in the Courier Mail, that 40 years is a long time, but for relatives and associates of the lost miners, it feels recent.

 “At 2.45am on that day of horror, in an instant, husbands, fathers, sons, friends, neighbours, had their lives cut short.
-This monument andservices here are to let their families know they are not alone, and their memory will never be forgotten by a city they gave so much to,” Mayor Pisasale said.
+This monument serves here are to let their families know they are not alone, and their memory will never be forgotten by a city they gave so much to,” Former Mayor Pisasale said.